 A couple of years ago, a realization hit many of the clients I had been working with.
 It was that the current enterprise data warehouse infrastructure was not going to handle the strain of maintaining vast amounts of data for both the current and future demands of financial regulation in any real cost effective way.
 The warehouse was simply going to become too big and too costly to grow and service these growing requirements.
 A change needed to be made.

 All the while in various business units across these financial service institutions, business analysts needed to incorporate new sets of data into their analytical and reporting models that had never been previously leveraged.
 Data making up these analytic projects was becoming more diverse in both content and scope.
 This meant that those who knew the data best needed to adopt some rather costly and inefficient practices to produce the analytics required to satisfy both regulatory and organizational needs.

 About a year ago, I was instructing a leading financial services group on how to manipulate and clean some particularly nasty datasets for a Fraud Compliance and Reporting data warehouse project.
 These folks knew their organization’s business data inside and out.
-However, they were receiving some new sets of data that needed to be incorporated into their analyses from a group of 3rd party institutions.
+However, they were receiving some new sets of data that needed to be incorporated into their analyzes from a group of 3rd party institutions.
 Fortuitously, at lunch, an executive emailed an analyst asking for some of the new “blended” data we were discussing for a report to be presented at the end of the day.
 This information would need to come from a blend of this new data all of us involved knew was not well understood and a real headache to incorporate.